stickybath/nix-ignition-installer/README.md

 Ignition by Inductive Automation installer for Linux.
 At the moment, this script only supports distros utilizing the Yum package manager and has only been tested on CentOS.

 ## Using the Script
 The following shell commands, executed on a distro utilizing the Yum package manager, will grab and execute the script.
+Due to the nature of Ignition's installer binary it must be run as root (and therefore so must this script).
+The following bash commands assume that you are already logged in as root.

 ```
 # install git
-sudo yum install -y git
+yum install -y git

 # clone this repository
 git clone https://github.com/stickybath/nix-ignition-installer.git